lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 First of all you need a user account on [gitlab.hrz.tu-chemnitz.de](https://gitlab.hrz.tu-chemnitz.de).
 Secondly, you need access to the project "zih/hpcsupport/hpc-compendium" (ID: 8840).
-Please, contact TODO to be added the list of editors.
+Please, contact martin.schroschk@tu-dresden.de to be added the list of editors.
 Choose "ZIH/hpcsupport/hpc-compendium" in your list of projects.
 You will find this document amongst other README files in the list of files at the right hand side.
 All articles are stored in the folder "doc.zih.tu-dresden.de".